How Do I Calculate the Amount of FICA Tax Withholding?

 - For a total of 7.65 percent withheld, based on the employee's gross pay.

-Begin with Gross Pay.
-To begin, you will need the employee's gross pay for that pay period.
+Begin your calculation with the employee's gross pay amount for a given pay period.

 - The gross pay for a salaried employee is the amount of salary for that period (usually, the employee's annual salary divided by the number of pay periods).